Published: 11:07, May 31, 2026 | Updated: 16:46, May 31, 2026

 Israel shuts down schools in north

-Also on Saturday, The Israel Defense Forces (IDF) announced in a statement stricter restrictions in large areas of northern Israel amid an escalation in Hezbollah projectile launches from Lebanon.
+Also on Saturday, the IDF announced in a statement stricter restrictions in large areas of northern Israel amid an escalation in Hezbollah projectile launches from Lebanon.

 The new guidelines from the IDF's Home Front Command include the closure of all schools, for at least two days, in the confrontation line area along the border with Lebanon, including the cities of Nahariya and Kiryat Shmona.